Love on Trial

 “Is he really going to be all right?”
 I asked.
 I knew what they had told everyone;

 however, I still wasn’t able to convince myself after what I had witnessed earlier.

+months.”
 She reached down and took my hands.
 “The doctors say he’s restless

 because he’s worried about you.
-They think he will rest better if he sees for himself that you aren‘t
+They think he will rest better if he sees for himself

-walked over to a doctor and pointed me out to him.
+she walked over to a doctor and pointed me out to him.
 He escorted us to a

 recovery room.
 The room was dark, but I saw Jason lying on a bed.
-He had tubes running into his
+He had tubes

-Jason’s hand, and squeezed it.
+took Jason’s hand, and squeezed it.
 He weakly squeezed back before slowly

 “I love you,” I said softly into his ear.

-told that Jason’s condition was stable, they started to drift out.
+being told that Jason’s condition was stable, they started to drift out.
 Jason’s

 Bernie suggested a Chinese restaurant where he and Thomas knew the owner.
 He

 beside me and held my hand the whole time.
 Cynthia sat on my other side with a

 “He’s going to be all right,” I said after a while.